dsc-courses/dsc10-2025-wi/syllabus.md

 you'd instead receive a 0 on an earlier assignment that isn't weighted as much in your grade.

 If you submit the Midterm Project or Final Project late and are working with a partner, both you and your partner will have to use slip days.
 For example, if you submit the Midterm Project two days late, both you and your partner will lose two slip days.

 ### Submission Errors

-It is your responsibility to ensure that your work is submitted correctly to Gradescope as a `.ipynb` file.
+It is your responsibility to ensure that your work is submitted correctly to Gradescope as a `.ipynb` file, and that the Gradescope autograder can grade your work.
 Watch 20:05 and onwards of [this video](https://youtu.be/Hq8VaNirDRQ?t=1206) to see two ways of downloading Jupyter notebooks as a `.ipynb` file.

-When submitting your work, there are two potential errors to watch out for:
+When submitting your work, there are two common errors to watch out for:

 1. Submitting your notebook in the wrong format, e.g. submitting as a `.json` or `.txt` file instead of a `.ipynb` file.
 If you do this, the Gradescope